Troll (1986 film): Production

+John Carl Buechler first conceived of the initial concept for Troll while working at Roger Corman's New World Pictures on Android.
+After Empire International Pictures head Charles Band was impressed with Buechler's effects work on Ghoulies, Band offered Buechler the opportunity to direct Buechler showed Band his concept for Troll.
+Band approved the idea on the condition the film play to a more broad PG-13 audience rather than an R-rated one which meant Buechler had to rework the concept which was more aligned with a slasher film like Friday the 13th with the troll murdering the cast one-by-one.
+As a workaround, Buechler came up with the idea of the troll transforming the cast into plant-like creations through usage of its magic from which entire environments would emerge.
+Initially Buechler had intended to write the film himself, but as he was splitting his time between directing Troll and assisting on prepping the make-up effects for other Empire productions like Zone Troopers and Eliminators, Buechler enlisted Ed Naha to work on the script with him.
+Buechler tailored the script specifically for dwarf actor Phil Fondacaro referring to him as "the best performer I've ever worked with" with Fondacaro portraying a dual role as not only the titular troll, Turok, but also one of the lead characters.

-The film was shot back-to-back with Empire Pictures' TerrorVision in Italy, at the Stabilimenti Cinematografici Pontini studios near Rome.
+The film was shot back to back with Empire Pictures' TerrorVision in Italy, at the Stabilimenti Cinematografici Pontini studios near Rome.
 Many of the same crew worked on both productions, including Buechler as creature effects designer, Romano Albani as cinematographer, and Richard Band as composer.
 The two films were released a month apart from each other in the United States.

 Release

 Box office

 The estimated budget for Troll was between $700,000 and $1.1 million.
 Troll opened in the U.S. on January 17, 1986, on 959 screens, earning $2,595,054 that weekend, and placing ninth on the box office charts.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 30% based on 10 reviews, with an average rating of 3.67/10.
+On Rotten Tomatoes, the film has an approval rating of 27% based on 11 reviews.
 On Metacritic the film has a weighted average score of 30 out of 100, based on 5 critics, indicating "generally unfavorable reviews".

 Janet Maslin of The New York Times wrote: "Troll has a knowing tone that's more smart-alecky than clever.
 And it hovers uncomfortably between comedy and horror, without ever landing decisively in either camp."
 Variety gave the film a mixed review and called it a "predictable, dim-witted premise executed for the most part with surprising style".
 Patrick Goldstein of the Los Angeles Times described it as "a clunky, poorly executed shocker".